Did ABCann Lose The German Cannabis Bid?

 An ABCann facility in Canada

 However, the company’s plans to build a $40 million, 10,000 square meter plant somewhere in Lusatia are now also reportedly on hold.
 The exact location of the plant is unknown, per German government requirements that grow facilities remain secret.
 That said, with a year and a half to complete construction, if given the green light even by early next year, it may be that this was the reason the company has apparently not made the cut.
 Or perhaps the German government did not believe the company was adequately funded.
-A September exercise of warrants netted the company an additional $45 million in operating cash.
+A September exercise of warrants netted the company an additional in operating cash.
 But with expansion plans in not only Canada and Europe, but Australia too, did the company pass the German test for liquidity?

 Management changes are also afoot.
 As of October 1, Barry Fishman, a former Eli Lilly executive took over as CEO of ABCann Global.
 Ken Clement, founder of the company, announced in mid-October that he was stepping down from his position as Executive Chair of the Board to be replaced by Paul Lucas a former President and CEO of GlaxoSmithKline Canada.
 John Hoff, the Geschäftsführer (or CEO) of ABcann’s German subsidiary, has also recently left the company.
 When asked by CannabisIndustryJournal about his reasons for doing so at the Cannabis Normal conference in Berlin at the beginning of November, Hoff cited “management and creative differences” with ABcann Canada as the impetus for his recent departure.